vrandezo/lambda-cli/README.md

 used in the third example above):
 - labelize (l): replace all keys with labels (use language from config or the --language parameter).
+- normalize (n): return the fully normalized version of the input.
+In this case, the writer is being omitted.

 The input can be given in the following ways:
 - in JSON: whenever it starts with ", {, or [